 Considering using Flywheel WordPress Hosting to host your WordPress website?
 In this hands-on Flywheel review, I’ll help you to decide whether or not this popular WordPress host is right for you.

-In general, Flywheel definitely sit in the top tier of managed WordPress hosting — they have stellar performance, a well-designed dashboard, and lots of useful tools for both solo WordPress users and agencies/freelancers that are building client websites.
+In general, Flywheel definitely sit in the top tier of managed WordPress hosting (alongside the likes of WP Engine and Kinsta).
+They have stellar performance, a well-designed dashboard, and lots of useful tools for both solo WordPress users and agencies/freelancers that are building client websites.

 However, I’m getting ahead of myself with that summary, because this review is really about showing you why I came to those conclusions.
 To help you to understand how Flywheel perform and what it’s like to use them, here’s what I’ll cover: